What is a matrix organisation structure?

 Matrix structures are common in organizations delivering many different projects which require different types of expertise across a business.
 This structure helps to ensure efficiency and focus on project delivery while attempting to reduce bureaucracy and red tape.
 Essentially, it cuts across departments and groups people together in a "virtual team" with clear objectives and a rhythm of operation.

-How you know you have a matrix structure
+How to know you have a matrix structure

 The tell-tale sign you have a matrix org structure is when people are reporting to two bosses at the same time.
 Now, maybe that sounds like a nightmare for some (not you, of course... you love all your bosses) but let's unpack that a little.